TheresaLui/SelfHelpContent_v2/articles/microsoft.datalakeanalytics/datalakeanalytics-generalguidanceoradvisory.md

 />

 # General guidance or advisory
-The top three issues customers create support tickets agaisnt ADLA are:
+The top three support incident types that customers create support tickets for ADLA are:

 * Difficulties using the Azure Portal
 * A U-SQL job failed